hoelzro/linotify/README.md

 Usage
 -----

-All of the constants are contained in the global `inotify` table.
+All of the constants are contained in the `inotify` table returned by require.
 Constants are named after their counterparts in the C header file (for example: `inotify.IN_ACCESS`).

 The only function to be found in the inotify table is `init`, which takes no arguments and returns an inotify handle.